catlikepuma/AEXML/README.md

   Just drag AEXML.swift into your project and start using it.

 ## License
 AEXML is released under the MIT license.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for details. add some words